CoderDojo-Porirua/cdr.nz/README.md

 This repo uses [GitHub Pages](https://pages.github.com/) to serve a set of HTML file redirects from the docs folder.

-The purpose of this repo is to make it easier for kids (and us adults) to type in URLs and access pages on the internet we use frequently.
+The purpose of this repo is to make it easier for kids (and us adults) to type in URLs and access the pages on the internet we use frequently during [CoderDojo Porirua](http://porirua.coderdojo.nz/) sessions.

 ## How to add a URL